fakerybakery/gpus/README.md

 ## Cloud

-GPU Cloud allows you to easily manage your GPUs on-the-go.
-Remotely monitor your GPUs & get notified when your training runs fail.
+GPUs Cloud is a free cloud service that allows you to easily manage your GPUs on-the-go.
+Remotely monitor your GPUs from anywhere & get notified when your training runs fail.

-**Coming soon...**
+*Coming soon...*

+(GPUs Cloud is currently in private beta.
+If you want early access (highly unstable), please DM me on X.

 ## Development